nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 363
 00:22:20,800 --> 00:22:25,191
-[SPEAKER_00]: Next fact, I want to know more about this nuclear die.
+[SPEAKER_00]: So next fact, I want to know more about this nuclear dye.

 364
 00:22:25,525 --> 00:22:27,964